Navy | The Royal Navy |

 6 May 1941

-While on patrol to the East of Sicily guarding the Southern approach to the Strait of Messina, HMS Unique (Lt.
+While on patrol to the east of Sicily guarding the southern approach to the Straits of Messina, HMS Unique (Lt.
 A.F.
-Collett, RN) was unable to attack an Italian cruiser force and / or a convoy due to the fact she was out of position due to a navigational error.
+Collett, RN) was unable to attack an Italian cruiser force and a convoy due to the fact she was out of position due to a navigational error.

 14 May 1941